verhovsky/RustPython/README.md

 #### Check out our [online demo](https://rustpython.github.io/demo/) running on WebAssembly.

-RustPython requires Rust latest stable version (e.g 1.43.0 at May 24th 2020).
+RustPython requires the latest stable version of Rust (i.e. 1.53 as of June 17, 2021).
-To check Rust version: `rustc --version` If you wish to update, `rustup update stable`.
+You can check your Rust version with `rustc --version` and run `rustup update stable` if you need to update.

 To build RustPython locally, do the following:

     $ git clone https://github.com/RustPython/RustPython
     $ cd RustPython
-      # --release is needed (at least on windows) to prevent stack overflow
     $ cargo run --release demo.py
     Hello, RustPython!

+(`--release` is needed (at least on Windows) to prevent stack overflow)

 Or use the interactive shell:

     $ cargo run --release
-    Welcome to rustpython
+    Welcome to the magnificent RustPython interpreter
     >>>>> 2+2
     4

-You can also install and run RustPython with the following:
+You can also install and run RustPython with `cargo`:

     $ cargo install --git https://github.com/RustPython/RustPython
     $ rustpython
-    Welcome to the magnificent Rust Python interpreter
+    Welcome to the magnificent RustPython interpreter
     >>>>>

-(The `rustpython-*` crates are currently yanked from crates.io due to being out of date and not building on newer rust versions; we hope to release a new version Soon™)
+(The `rustpython-*` crates have been yanked from https://crates.io/ due to being out of date and not building on newer Rust versions; we hope to release a new version Soon™)

-If you'd like to make https requests, you can enable the `ssl` feature, which also lets you install the `pip` package manager.
-Note that on Windows, you may need to install OpenSSL, or you can enable the `ssl-vendor` feature instead, which compiles OpenSSL for you but requires a C compiler, perl, and `make`.
+If you'd like to make HTTPS requests, you can enable the `ssl` feature, which also lets you install the `pip` package manager.
+Note that on Windows, you may need to install OpenSSL, or you can enable the `ssl-vendor` feature instead, which compiles OpenSSL for you but requires a C compiler, Perl, and `make`.

-Once you've installed rustpython with SSL support, you can install pip by
+Once you've installed RustPython with SSL support, you can install pip by
 running:

     $ rustpython --install-pip